Egan Urban Center: A Brief History

 One way they did this was to found the Fathers, Families and Health Communities Collaborative.
 This initiative focuses on enhancing the capacities of low-income, noncustodial fathers to enrich the lives of their children.
 Many of these fathers are formerly incarcerated and have suffered long stretches of unemployment.

-In 2008 Dr. Bennett became a full-time faculty member in Sociology and John Zeigler, who had directed the centers partnerships, took over directorship.
-During the Winter of 2009, EUC was institutionally repositioned from the College of Liberal Arts and Social Sciences to the Steans Center in more fully engage the center with academic service-learning.
-The Center developed a Certificate in Community Engagement geared toward public agency and nonprofit employees and initial success of this integration of the centers was evident in the assignment of numerous service-learning students to EUC's public school partners.
+In 2008, Dr. Bennett became a full-time faculty member in Sociology and John Zeigler, who had directed the centers partnerships, took over directorship of the EUC.
+During the Winter of 2009, EUC was institutionally repositioned from the College of Liberal Arts and Social Sciences to the Steans Center to more fully engage the EUC with academic service-learning.
+The Egan Urban Center developed a Certificate in Community Engagement geared toward public agency and nonprofit employees.
+The initial success of this integration of the centers was evident in the assignment of numerous service-learning students to EUC's public school partners.

 Transition to Egan Office of Urban Education and Community Partnerships (UECP)